Foxtail Fern botanically known as Asparagus densiflorus (a-SPARE-uh-gus den-see-FLOR-us) is a native of the Cape of Good Hope area in South Africa.

 It can spread and ramble quite a bit and needs pruning or pinching back to help maintain its growth and shape.

 You can also promote complete regeneration by cutting the plant back to the ground and giving it the opportunity to start over again with new growth.

 Asparagus densiflorus myers can be propagated by seed or by division.

 Gather berries from mature plants in autumn.
 Split them open and you will find a few black seeds inside.

 Scar these with a nail file and soak them in warm water for several hours.
 Sow the seeds in a pot of moistened soil and cover lightly with plastic wrap.

 Place the container in a warm area (75°-85° degrees Fahrenheit) in bright, indirect light.

 Keep the soil moist until the seeds begin to sprout, then remove the plastic.

-To propagate by division, simply cut the roots ball when repotting the plant.
+To propagate by division, simply cut the roots ball or root system when repotting the plant.